arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 Flags aren't written within a regular expression, but are set **outside** of it, either by clicking on something (it might be the word "flag" or an image of a flag) or by typing a letter (like "g" or "m") or letters into your code, separate from the definition of a regular expression.
 Three frequently used flags are:

 * **Global (g)**.
 This indicates that the entire string given for matching against the pattern should be checked.
 Without the "g" or "global" flag, only the first match to the pattern will be found, and the regex parser will stop looking for additional matches.
 * **Multiline (m)**.
-This flag indicates that each line should be treated as its own string, instead of all the lines being considered one string.
+This flag indicates that each line should be treated as as if it were its own string.
 This is important when working with start-of-string and end-of-string **anchors**, which we'll talk about later in this module.
+When the multiline flag is turned on, it means that the anchors that typically only refer to the beginning and end of a string will also be used to the beginning and end of each line.
 * **Ignore / Insensitive (i)**.
 "Ignore" indicates that pattern matching should be case-insensitive, so that differences in capitalization are ignored.

 If you use different "flags" than we do (for example, if you're not using the default [Regex 101](https://www.regex101.com) as your regex checker), you might see an occasional difference in how the regular expression we show works in your environment.
 In the regex checker you're using, try setting your flags to "global" and "multiline," and you should get identical results to what we show here in this module.
 The flags usually are shown following a forward slash, appearing just after the regular expression ends: